solidi/mototdd/README.md

 # MotoTDD

-This project will be 100% driven with TDD.
+This project will be 100% riden with TDD.